emrbaykal/PowerShell/simplivity-health-check/README.md

 - **Support Dump Capture**: Captures and downloads dumps from OmniStack Virtual Controllers.

+-**Uploading report files to FTP**: Can be uploaded report files to the FTP accounts issued for the client.

 ## How to Use

 1. **Prerequisites:**
    - PowerShell v5.1 or later
    - PowerShell with administrative rights.
-   - Required Modules: HPESimpliVity, VMware.PowerCLI, Posh-SSH .
+   - Required Modules: HPESimpliVity, VMware.VimAutomation.Core, Posh-SSH .
    - VMware vCenter and SimpliVity cluster administrative credentials.

 2. **Installation and Setup**
-   - Install Required Modules: Install-Module -Name HPESimpliVity, VMware.PowerCLI, Posh-SSH .
+   - Install Required Modules: Install-Module -Name HPESimpliVity, VMware.VimAutomation.Core, Posh-SSH.
-   - Script Configuration: Configure with SimpliVity and VMware vCenter details.
+   - Import Installed Modules: Import-Module HPESimpliVity, VMware.VimAutomation.Core, Posh-SSH
    - Script Execution: Run in PowerShell with administrative privileges.

 3. **Execution:**